magepow/magento-2-sitemap-exclusion/README.md

 Before you continue, ensure you meet the following requirements:

-  * You have installed magento 2
+  * You have installed Magento 2.
   * You are using a Linux or Mac OS machine.
 Windows is not currently supported.